mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

  funny things without extra CPU cycles

-More widely, as the future work for the Mixxx application, the wider support for the LV2 standard for effects can be implemented or better, the Carla audio plugin host can be introduced in the Mixxx application.
+More widely, as the future work for the Mixxx application, the wider support for the LV2 standard for effects can be implemented or better, the Carla[^2] audio plugin host can be introduced in the Mixxx application.
 It will allow users to use their own effects they like directly with the support of standards such as  LADSPA, DSSI, LV2, VST2, VST3 and so on,